inasafe/inasafe/docs/source/developer-docs/platform_linux.rst

 * pyqt4-dev-tools (compiling ui and resources)
 * qt4-doc (qt4 API documentation)
 * pyflakes (test for bad coding style like unused imports / vars)
+* python-nosexcover and python-coverage (code coverage reporting)

 On an ubuntu system you can install these requirements using apt::

    sudo apt-get install git subversion pep8 python-nose python-coverage \
-   python-gdal python-numpy python-sphinx pyqt4-dev-tools pyflakes sudo pip install cloud-sptheme
+   python-gdal python-numpy python-sphinx pyqt4-dev-tools pyflakes \
+   sudo pip install cloud-sptheme python-nosexcover

 In some cases these dependencies may already be on your system via installation process you followed for QGIS.